Decision-Making: Policies and Ethics in Health Care and Public Health

 Garbage, pigs and swine flu10, 11

 Until the 2009–2010 H1N1 (swine flu) pandemic, urban pigs flourished in Cairo.
 They fed on organic household waste, provided a steady income for their owners, and were a cheap source of food for the 10% of the population whose religious beliefs allowed them to eat pork.
 In early 2009 the Egyptian government culled a million of these pigs in order to resolve the health risk posed by “disorderly pig-rearing” in cities.
-However, international news media reported that the cull was to prevent the spread of swine flu.
+However, international news media reported that the cull was intended to prevent the spread of swine flu.
 The cull had a number of probably unforeseen consequences.
 First, the Egyptian government was derided for using an inappropriate measure to prevent the spread of swine flu.
 Second, the urban pig farmers, already a vulnerable, excluded group, lost their source of income.
-Finally, an excellent waste recycling service was removed, resulting in pressure on the city’s waste removal services which could not cope with the increased volume.
+Third, an excellent waste recycling service was removed, resulting in pressure on the city’s waste removal services which could not cope with the increased volume.
 Organic waste piled up in the streets, causing a nuisance and possibly a greater health hazard than urban pig farming.

 Influences on Health Policy-Making